Ways of Seeing Cape Town

-In Cape Town, as we did in Barcelona, we decided to play at being tourists for a day.
-We’ve resisted sightseeing and ticking off attractions in most of the destinations we’ve visited on our grand tour so far this year, preferring to explore neighbourhoods and hang out with the locals, do classes and learn things, or get beneath the skin of the places we’re in on walks with local experts.
+We’ve resisted sightseeing and ticking off attractions in most of the destinations we’ve visited on our grand tour so far this year, preferring to explore neighbourhoods and hang out with the locals, do classes and learn things, and get beneath the skin of the places we’re in on walks and tours with local experts.

-The owners of our Cape Town holiday rental highly recommended the red hop-on hop-off bus and in Barcelona we found it was a great way for visitors with patience (if you stay on for the whole route it seems to take all day) to orientate themselves with a city.
+The owners of our Cape Town holiday rental highly recommended the red hop-on hop-off bus and in Barcelona we found it was a handy way for visitors with a lot of patience (if you stay on for the whole route it seems to take all day) to orientate themselves with a city.
 The V&A and Table Mountain are both stops on the hop-on hop-off bus, so we decided to give it a shot.
-Here’s our verdict…
+Here’s our verdict on…

 CAPE TOWN HOP-ON HOP-OFF BUS

 We jumped on the open-top double-decker hop-on hop-off bus at a stop by the beach just a few minutes from our holiday rental at Camps Bay and took the Red Line along the coast.
 We were lucky to snag seats on the ocean side so we enjoyed spectacular views of the beaches, bays, pools, and parks as we drove through Clifton, Bantry Bay, Sea Point, Three Anchor Bay, Mouille Point, and Green Point.

 At that point the bus leaves the beachside road, passing the stunning new stadium built for the World Cup, before stopping at the V&A Waterfront (see below).
 From here it heads into the city centre, and does a loop around the downtown, passing key sights and museums, and driving through District Six, before leaving the city centre to head up the hill to Table Mountain (below).
 From there, it zigzags down the hill to Camps Bay.